 On July 2, 2018, APRA released a discussion paper entitled "Revisions to the related entities framework for ADIs", in which it outlined proposed revisions to APS 222 - Associations with Related Entities.
-Among other things, APRA intends to mitigate the flow of contagion risk to an ADI, particularly from related entities, and incorporate changes to the revised large exposures framework published in December 2017.
-The proposed revisions to the regulatory framework for related entities of ADIs include (i) broadening the definition of related entities to include substantial shareholders, individual board directors and other related individuals; (ii) explicitly addressing "step-in risk" by incorporating guidance from the Basel Committee; (iii) tightening certain limits on exposure to related entities in line with limits on exposures to unrelated entities in the revised APS 221; (iv) removing the ability for certain overseas subsidiaries to be consolidated with the standalone ADI for prudential purposes; and (v) updating existing reporting requirements to align with the changes to the framework.
-These changes are designed to strengthen the ability of ADIs to monitor, limit and control risks arising from transactions and other associations with their related entities.
-The consultation period is open until September 28, 2018, and the finalized framework is expected to be implemented from January 1, 2020, and in certain circumstances be subject to a transitional period.
+Among other things, APRA intends to attempt to further mitigate the flow of contagion risk to an ADI, particularly from related entities, and incorporate changes to the revised large exposures framework published in December 2017.
+The proposed revisions to the regulatory framework for related entities of ADIs include (i) broadening the definition of related entities to include, among other things, substantial shareholders, individual board directors and other related individuals; (ii) explicitly addressing "step-in risk" by incorporating guidance from the Basel Committee; (iii) tightening certain limits on exposure to related entities in line with limits on exposures to unrelated entities in the revised APS 221; (iv) removing the ability for certain overseas subsidiaries to be consolidated with the standalone ADI for prudential purposes; and (v) updating existing reporting requirements to align with the changes to the framework.
+These changes are intended to strengthen the ability of ADIs to monitor, limit and control risks arising from transactions and other associations with their related entities.